nuitrcs/regex_workshop/part2.md

 To see the results of the group match, instead of the entire expression, in the bottom, change `$&\n` to `$1\n`.
 The `1` is for the first group in the expression you'll write.

-Recall that before we wrote a regular expression to match the spaces at the beginning of the line: `^ *`
+Recall that `^ *` matched the spaces at the beginning of the line.

-Now write a regular expression that includes a group to capture the first letter that appears after those spaces at the beginning of the line.
+Now **write a regular expression that includes a group to capture the first letter that appears after those spaces at the beginning of the line**.

 ### EXERCISE 3B